Photo Essay: June 2021 training operations at Fort McCoy

-Service members operate military vehicles June 11, 2021, at Fort McCoy, Wis., as part of training operations on post.
+Military vehicles used for training are shown staged for use and service members conduct operations June 11, 2021, at Fort McCoy, Wis., as part of training operations on post.

 Thousands of military members trained at Fort McCoy in 2021 for weekend, extended combat, exercise, and institutional training events.